tomachalek/kombo/README.md

 in response to different actions.

 It is expected that the state is a traditional JS object with immutable values.
 To achieve this, different solutions can be used.
-Though it is generally easier to manage native types like Array, Object along with immutable operations rather then introducing new data types (e.g. the ones from Immutable.js).
+It is generally easier to manage native types like Array, Object along with immutable operations rather then introducing new data types (e.g. the ones from Immutable.js).
+When using `addActionHandler`, Kombo wraps your reducer function in Immer.js `produce` function which means you can easily mutate the action because from your perspective you are working on a deep copy (which is actually based on much more effective approach called *persistent data structures*).

 To be able to perform asynchornous API calls, synchronize/notify other models etc., stateless model can specify its side effects bound to different actions.
 Such a side-effect is always invoked *after*